99-devops/99devops_web/content/posts/EKS-IPAM.md

 kube-proxy-z9rzv           1/1     Running   1          6d23
 ```

-Delete that pod and it will re-spwarn restart Nodeport service which will reinitialize CNI and IPAM daemon.
+Delete that pod and it will re-spawn the daemonset and will reinitialize CNI and IPAM daemon.

 After reinitialization